9660794-crazy/Robotics-team-2/README.md

 Phase 5 - Capture the Flag 11/18 2025

 We will continue capture the flag today with the hope that we are victorious

+VEX V5 Sensor Integration
+Step 1.
+We chose a bumper switch, the use qwould be for it to detect whenever a ball rolls over it, so the bot will run until it picks up the ball limit
+Step 2.